orxfun/orxfun/README.md

 <h3 style="font-family: consolas; color:tomato">miscellaneous side quests</h3>

-As mentioned, many interesting topics appear which help to achieve the goals or hopefully improve the rust ecosystem.
+As mentioned, many interesting topics appear which either help to achieve the goals or improve the rust ecosystem, or both.
 Some of the crates resulting from these experiences are as follows:

 * [orx-iterable](https://crates.io/crates/orx-iterable) ➛ Defines and implements Iterable, Collection and CollectionMut traits to represent types that can be iterated over multiple times.
 * [orx-v](https://crates.io/crates/orx-v) ➛ Traits to unify all vectors!